scc-digitalhub/validation-framework/library/docs/authentication.md

 ```

 **Credentials**</br>
-The credentials can be provided inside a `dict`.
+The credentials must be provided inside a `dict`.
-There are two ways to authenticate the user, through *connection string* or through *access key* and *account name*.
+There are two ways of authentication, through *connection string* or through *access key* and *account name*.

 - *connection string*